bsinou/cells-android-client-for-refactoring/README.md

-# cells-android-client
+# Cells client for Android

 Connect to your Pydio Cells server from your Android device